mohitjangid-iitd/soft-interface-impact-analysis/README.md

 ## 🧪 Overview
 The project combines high-speed video analysis, data processing, and visualization to study how droplets deform soft surfaces upon impact.
 All experimental data and videos are excluded for confidentiality — only analysis scripts are included here.
+The analysis was performed using high-speed imaging data at the Soft Matter Physics Laboratory, IIT Delhi.

 ---